Assam Career : Assam University Silchar Recruitment 2025

 Selection Procedure :

-Candidates may appear for a walk-in interview in the Department of Microbiology, Assam University, Silchar- 788011 on 29th July, 2025.
-Reporting time is 12 PM
+Shortlisted candidates should appear for a walk in interview in the department of Social Work, Assam University , Silchar on 29th July, 2025.

+Interested candidate are requested to send their detailed CV along with a cover letter and scanned copies of relevant documents to joyasreedey1@gmail.com with the subject line “Application for RA- ICSSR Project 2025” latest by 27th July 12 pm.

+Shortlisted candidates will be get information for an interview in person through email.

 Detailed Advertisement : Click Here